Mowje/node-ths/README.md

 * torErrorHandler: a function that will receive Tor's warnings and error messages (one paramater, as a string).
 Optional.
 Not used by default.
 * torMessageHandler : a function that will receive standard Tor info messages (one parameter, as a string).
 Optional.
 Not used by default.
 * torControlMessageHandler : a function that will receive the control messages coming from the control port of the Tor process (one parameter, as a string).
 Optional.
 Not used by default.
+* keysFolder : a string, a path to the folder where hidden service keys are stored.
+Optional.
+Default is thsFolder/ths-data/keys

 *Example :*